appview-team/appview/docs/Http.md

 The `http_server_duration` field in the example above is the difference in the timestamps of the request and response.
-It will be named with "server" if the scoped process received the response; i.e. it's the HTTP server.
+It will be named with "server" if the viewed process received the response; i.e. it's the HTTP server.
 If the process sent the request (i.e. it's the client), the field is `http_client_duraction` instead.